flashcatcloud/categraf/inputs/gnmi/README.md

 forked from [telegraf/gnmi](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/gnmi)

-# gNMI (gRPC Network Management Interface) Input Plugin
+# gNMI (gRPC Network Management Interface) Plugin

 This plugin consumes telemetry data based on the [gNMI][1] Subscribe method.
 TLS is supported for authentication and encryption.
-This input plugin is vendor-agnostic and is supported on any platform that supports the gNMI spec.
+This plugin is vendor-agnostic and is supported on any platform that supports the gNMI spec.

 For Cisco devices: